aya-soghayyer/Mastering-JavaScript-in-20-Days/Day12.md

 ### QUESTION #3

-Consider the 2 following examples and distinguish the different output in each one with them with a reasoning.
+Consider the 2 following examples and distinguish the different output in each one with them with reasoning.

 **Example 1:**